 Our own private waterfalls

-All that water gets into Sontecomapan Lagoon somehow–often by tumbling down a mountain.
-A loose network of community tourism projects, a specialty of Totonal, has been set up to provide food, accommodation and access to some spectacular waterfalls that you’ll have all to yourself.
+All that water gets into Sontecomapan Lagoon somehow, often by tumbling down a mountain.
+A loose network of community tourism projects, a specialty of Totonal, has been set up to provide food, accommodation, and access to some spectacular waterfalls that you’ll likely have all to yourself.